-This is a bit of a tough one, but there are options… if you get a mobile on a two year contract you’d sort of expect that your phone would be protected in some way, right?
+This is a bit of a tough one, but there are options… if you get a mobile on a two-year contract you’d sort of expect that your phone would be protected in some way, right?
 However, that’s not always true.
 We’re going to be honest and say that in many cases you’re going to end up buying a new phone out of your own pocket, but there are some things that you might want to try first.

 Try Warranty First

 Our first question is whether or not you have an extended warranty?
-You’ve got an iPhone and Apple generally only give a twelve month guarantee for their products (and since you’ve had your phone for fourteen months, you would be out of luck).
+You’ve got an iPhone and Apple generally only give a twelve-month guarantee for their products (and since you’ve had your phone for fourteen months, you would be out of luck).
 But if you purchased their extended guarantee then you should still be covered, in which case you can contact Apple customer support to deal with your issue (you’ll need to find that paperwork concerning the extended guarantee before you call though).
-Similarly for anyone else reading this, most major manufacturers offer warranty or extended warranty policies, so whatever your brand of mobile you should check this out first.
+Similarly, for anyone else reading this, most major manufacturers offer a warranty or extended warranty policies, so whatever your brand of mobile you should check this out first.

 Other Simple Options

 Also – did you take out any insurance?
 You might have purchased the insurance that T-mobile offered you with your contract.
 If you did, this may or may not cover your problem, you’ll need to call them and find out.
 Check out your insurance paperwork for the appropriate number to call.
-Even if you didn’t opt for your operator’s insurance, you might find that your mobile is covered under another policy (check out your home contents insurance, and also ask your credit card company and bank who often automatically offer mobile insurance).
+Even if you didn’t opt for your operator’s insurance, you might find that your mobile is covered under another policy (check out your home contents insurance, and also ask your credit card company and the bank who often automatically offer mobile insurance).
 Again, your phone may or may not be covered for malfunction (as opposed to accidental damage, for example), but it’s definitely worth checking before you start trying to fight your network operator for a replacement.

 You should also drop by your local EE / T-mobile branch and talk to someone.
-In many cases operators offer repair or replacement services, those these are unlikely to be completely free of charge.
+In many cases operators offer to repair or replacement services, those these are unlikely to be completely free of charge.
 They will be cheaper than getting a new handset though, not to mention less hassle than spending hours on the phone with customer service.

 Your Legal Options